Cross-validation on Extreme Regions: Exponential bounds for K-fold estimates in rare regions

 Using the previous quantities,\,write the following decomposition

 with

 The remainder of the proof (see Section~\ref{sec:main-theo-proof}) consists in deriving upper bounds for each terms of the error decomposition~(\ref{ineq:main-decomposition}), from which the result follows.

-The term $\DevExt$ measures the deviation between the cross validation estimator when using the order statistics and the cross validation estimator when using the `true' level $t_\alpha$, which can be bounded using Bernstein inequality, taking advantage of the small variance of the random indicator function $\un{\|X\| > t_\alpha}$.
+The term $\DevExt$ measures the deviation between the cross-validation estimator when using the order statistics and the cross-validation estimator when using the `true' level $t_\alpha$, which can be bounded using Bernstein inequality, taking advantage of the small variance of the random indicator function $\un{\|X\| > t_\alpha}$.
 The term $\DevCV$ measures the deviations of $\Tilde{ \mathcal{R}}_{CV,\alpha}(\Psi_{\alpha},V_{1:K})$ from its mean.
 It is controlled by a uniform bound (over the class $\mathcal{G}$) on the deviations of the empirical risk evaluated on the validation sample.
-To do so we follow standard arguments leading to a bound on such deviations on low probability regions (as \emph{e.g.} in \cite{goix15,jalalzai2018binary}).
-Finally the term $\BiasCV$ is the bias of the cross validation procedure, the control of which relies on the specific nature (ERM) of the considered learning algorithm.
-Indeed in this context the bias may be upper bounded in terms of the supremum deviations of the empirical risk evaluated on the training sets $T_j$. \end{proof}
+To do so we leverage recent arguments leading to a bound on such deviations on low probability regions (as \emph{e.g.} in \cite{goix15} and \cite{jalalzai2018binary}).
+Finally the term $\BiasCV$ is the bias of the cross-validation procedure, the control of which relies on the specific nature (ERM) of the considered learning algorithm.
+Indeed in this context the bias may be upper bounded in terms of the supremum deviations of the empirical risk evaluated on the training sets $T_j$.
+Notice that the bias term discussed in Remark~\ref{rem:EstimationError-noRV} resulting from the threshold choice, and the bias term in~\eqref{"bias_CV"} resulting from the choice of the number of folds (or equivalently, from the size of the training sets $T_j$ in the validation procedure) are of different nature.
+The former relates to the discrepancy between the distribution of available extremes and the limit distribution.
+The latter relates to the discrepancy between the error of an algorithm trained with $card(T_j)$ observations, and the error of an algorithm trained with $n$ observations. \end{proof}